 Reykjadalur Valley is an active geothermal area famed for its hot spring river near Reykjavik.
 It’s located close to the town of Hveragerði in South Iceland.
 Relax in Reykjadalur’s hot spring thermal river after an hour-long hike through top Icelandic nature!

-A hiking trail found not far from Hveragerði will take you 3.5 km through majestic mountain scenery and hot spring areas to the hot river at Reykjadalur.
+A hiking trail found not far from Hveragerði will take you 3.5 km through majestic mountain scenery and hot spring areas towards Iceland’s hot spring river at Reykjadalur.
 Bathing in the hot river will surely relax and rejuvenate those tired muscles.

-Reykjadalur can be found in the south of Iceland and close to a little town called Hveragerði which is 39.4 km from Reykjavík.
+Reykjadalur can be found in the south of Iceland and is close to a little town called Hveragerði, which is 39.4 km from Reykjavík.
 Having Hveragerði close by can be very handy as there are all types of services including a supermarket, restaurant, and gas station.

-The hiking route can be found by driving through Hveragerði on the Ring Road heading in the south direction, this is about an hour away from Reykjavik.
+The hiking route can be found by driving through Hveragerði on the Ring Road heading in the south direction.
+It’s about an hour away from Reykjavik.
 After this, a gravel road will allow you to reach the parking lot, this is where your adventure begins.

 Known as ‘Smokey Valley’ expect your gaze to be met by vents with steam rising and bubbling springs.
 The path winds around the hills that lead you to a stretch of river that is paved with a newly built wooden path.
 Here you can change and find the perfect spot to chill out and bathe in the geothermal areas.

 All in all the hike takes just over an hour depending on the speed that you are comfortable with.
 In the summer months of the year, the plants and flowers are in abundance and totally changes the scenery between winter and summer.
 The chemicals that rise from the springs explode in color over these months and paint the soil in greens, reds, yellows, and blues.